TeamHypersomnia/Hypersomnia/docs/core_principles.md

 ## Goals

-The primary goal is to have [fun](https://en.wiktionary.org/wiki/fun#Noun).
+- The primary goal is to have [fun](https://en.wiktionary.org/wiki/fun#Noun).

-The secondary goal is to create a [fun](https://en.wiktionary.org/wiki/fun#Adjective), fast-paced top-down game, and when that succeeds, to extend it into an MMO with an interesting set of social mechanics.
+- The secondary goal is to create a [fun](https://en.wiktionary.org/wiki/fun#Adjective), fast-paced top-down game, and when that succeeds, to extend it into an MMO, with an interesting set of social mechanics.

-The tertiary goal is to have the game be enriched by diverse improvements from its fans,
+- The tertiary goal is to have the game be enriched by diverse improvements from its fans,
 or, in other words, having an awesome and accessible community.

+## On commercial usage

+{% include important.html content="The official Hypersomnia is and will always remain, regardless of its stage of development, **free for everyone** to play without charge, tamper with and host custom servers with." %}

+Hypersomnia is licensed under [AGPL-3.0](https://github.com/TeamHypersomnia/Hypersomnia/blob/master/LICENSE.md), which briefly means that you can do whatever you want with the code and other content, as long as:
+- The binaries you distribute provide their complete source code.
+- The custom servers you host also expose their complete source code, in one way or another.

+In particular, **you can charge whatever you want** for copies of your Hypersomnia, essentially making a business out of it, provided you meet those requirements, and thus letting the community thrive.

+{% include important.html content="There may come a time when, once the MMO stage is reached, an *official* kind of game server becomes a demanded feature.
+Needless to say, such a thing may cost lots of money. **We will make efforts to fund it from donations that do not create any privileges for the benefactors, keeping all players equal** (with maybe just a hall of fame on the homepage).
+If that does not succeed, the official server may introduce some harmless privileges that could be bought and would not break the game for everyone.
+Purchasable character skins is the most radical step we can take.
+If that still does not succeed, the official servers will just not exist and the game will continue to develop as usual.
+It will then be left to you, dear fan, if you ever decide it's worth it, to come up with a business scheme that sustains a persistent world; one that works and you consider moral." %}

 ## On extensibility